-When handling a commercial airline crash involving a crash site outside the U.S. with passengers from multiple countries, our aviation attorneys’ knowledge of the various international laws that govern injuries, wrongful death and survivor actions in aircraft litigation enables Slack & Davis, where appropriate, to file suit in jurisdictions most advantageous to our clients.
+When handling a commercial airline crash involving a crash site outside the U.S. with passengers from multiple countries, our aviation attorneys’ knowledge of the various international laws that govern injuries, wrongful death and survivor actions in aircraft litigation enables Slack Davis Sanger, where appropriate, to file suit in jurisdictions most advantageous to our clients.

 What You Should Do When Involved in an Aviation Accident